Frequently Asked Questions

 In the last semester, you will be assigned to a Central Service Department in a hospital or Surgery Center.
 In the CS Department, you will get practice in methods of Decontamination, Assembly, and Sterilization, as well as the Distribution of instruments, equipment and supplies.
 You will be expected to practice at least 6 hours per day, 30 hours per week so you will need to have flexible hours.
 Because the locations of the hospitals span the Bay Area, you will need reliable transportation.

 Your knowledge of English needs to be equivalent to 10th grade level.
-You will need to pass a physical exam which would also show you are immune to Measles, Mumps, Rubella and Chickenpox and you are free of active TB.
+You will need to pass a physical exam which would also show you are immune to Measles, Mumps, Rubella (MMR), Hepatitis B, Chickenpox, and show you are free of active TB.
 You will need to pass a Social Security‐referenced background check and drug screening.
-These forms will be mailed to you.
+These forms will given to accepted and waitlisted students at orientation.

 Registration fees are approximately $529.
 Textbooks, parking, the Background Check and the Physical exam bring the costs up to about $1,100+/‐ for the whole program.